-I AM AN INDIGENOUS ZAPOTEC ARTIST, CURATOR, EDUCATOR, AND ORGANIZER BORN AND RAISED ON QUINNIPIAC LAND.
+I AM AN INDIGENOUS ZAPOTEC ARTIST, CURATOR, EDUCATOR, AND COMMUNITY ACTIVATOR BORN AND RAISED ON QUINNIPIAC LAND.
 LAND THAT IS NOW KNOWN AS NEW HAVEN, CONNECTICUT.

 I BELIEVE THAT ART IS FOR EVERYONE.